 The Green Zone Tool prompts the team to consider key considerations for planning in the Green Zone.
 It is expected that the impact of each of these considerations on the decision making process is highlighted to airway clinicians during their training.

 Whatever strategy is decided upon in the Green Zone, consideration should always be given to the contingency that the ability to achieve alveolar oxygen delivery is inadvertently lost.
 This should inlcude developing a strategy to complete best efforts at any remaining lifelines and an appropriate level of priming to perform CICO Rescue.
 Thus it is not sufficient to simply plan the next step in airway management while in the Green Zone.
 In developing a strategy the question that must repeatedly be asked is "What is the plan if that plan fails?"

 'Withdrawal' is the term the Vortex Approach uses to refer to the process of 'waking' the patient.
-Withdrawal is defined as: promoting a recovery in conscious state &/or muscle tone in order to facilitate the patient maintaining their own alveolar oxygen delivery".
-It represents an 'exit strategy' in management of the challenging airway which aims to provide for a reduction in the level of airway support required to achieve adequate alveolar oxygen delivery - or at least an improvement in the adequacy of alveolar oxygen delivery at a given level of airway support.
+Withdrawal involves promoting restoration of spontaneous maintenance of airway patency and ventilation by the patient, such that they are able to remain in the Green Zone with minimal assistance.
+It represents an 'exit strategy' in management of the challenging airway which provides for a reduction in the level of airway support required to achieve adequate alveolar oxygen delivery - or at least an improvement in the adequacy of alveolar oxygen delivery at a given level of airway support.

 The reason for this change in terminology is that the role of 'waking' during airway management is often obscured by its literal meaning.
 Using the term withdrawal emphasises the following: